-91. There is a recognised need for additional pre-school provision in Bungay, with this identified in the Waveney Local Plan which provides for a new purposebuilt setting as part of Allocation WLP 5.2.
-An important aspect of any new provision is strong links with the existing primary schools, which will provide smoother transitioning for early years children and further encourage local provision to be the place of choice for local families, thereby enabling greater sustainability.
+- 95. There is a recognised need for additional pre-school provision in Bungay, with this identified in the Waveney Local Plan which provides for a new purpose-built setting as part of Allocation WLP 5.2.
+An important aspect of any new provision is strong links with the existing primary schools, which will provide smoother transitioning for early years children and further encourage local provision to be the place of choice for local families, thereby enabling greater sustainability. - 96.
+In addition, there is strong community support for additional childcare opportunities, including in school holidays, to support working families.
+This was a key theme identified during consultation with residents in 2017.